 One cannot summarize Carl Sagan’s The Demon Haunted World: Science As A Candle In The Dark, in a few brief paragraphs.
 One has to read it cover to cover to appreciate it.
 Sagan’s basic message is that unreason and superstition are dangerous, while science and reason light the world.
 But it’s one thing to state this message, it’s another to communicate it so that anyone can understand it.
 And that’s what Sagan does.
 If you read this book closely you will learn to despise ignorance and pseudo-science in all their forms.

 In the first chapter Sagan quotes Edmund Way Teale “It is morally as bad not to care whether a thing is true or not, so long as it makes you feel good, as it is not to care about how you got your money as long as you have got it.”
-Right away you know that Sagan cares about what’s true.
-Sagan continues ” … it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”
-You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that he has a passion, a fetish is you will, for the truth.
-He will not deceive himself.
+Right away you know that Sagan cares about truth.
+He continues ” … it is far better to grasp the Universe as it really is than to persist in delusion, however satisfying and reassuring.”
+You may disagree, believing instead that the masses need Platonic noble lies or the Grand Inquisitor’s deceptions, but it is clear from reading Sagan that he has a passion for the truth.
+He won’t deceive himself.

 Victor Frankl’s Man’s Search for Meaning is the most emotionally moving text that I have ever read.
 I have taught out of it on many occasions and have read it cover to cover at least five times.
-Anyone can read the first part of the book, “Experiences in a Concentration Camp,” or its second part, “Logotherapy in a Nutshell,” in a few hours.
+Anyone can read it in a few hours.
 But the book is worth returning to over and over again to be reminded of its central lesson—that meaning can be found in our work, our relationships, and our suffering.
 Yet nothing that I write does justice to the experience of reading this book—its power lies in its narrative.

 So let me describe a single scene in the book to give you a sense of the power of Frankl’s prose.
 Being marched off to work one dark morning, cold and hungry, while being hit with the butt of rifles by the Nazi guards, a fellow prisoner says to Frankl, “If our wives could see us now!
 I do hope they are better off in their camps and don’t know what is happening to us.”
 This exchange caused Frankl to think about his wife, her face, her smile, her look: